rage/ethics-of-ai-copy/data/chapter-2/1-what-should-we-do.md

 ## The principle of beneficence

+<p style="color:red;">Let’s take a closer look at what “doing good” and “doing no harm” mean for AI. </p>

  *“AI inevitably becomes entangled in the ethical and political dimensions of vocations and practices in which it is embedded.
 AI Ethics is effectively a microcosm of the political and ethical challenges faced in society.”*